evennia/evennia/docs/2.x/_sources/Components/FuncParser.md.txt

 While `randint` may look and work just like `random.randint` from the standard Python library, it is _not_.
 Instead it's a `inlinefunc` named `randint` made available to Evennia (which in turn uses the standard library function).
 For security reasons, only functions explicitly assigned to be used as inlinefuncs are viable.

-The `FuncParser`  tool is initialized with the inlinefuncs it's supposed to recognize.
-Below is an example of a parser only only understanding a single `$pow` inlinefunc:
+You can apply the `FuncParser`  manually.
+The parser is initialized with the inlinefunc(s) it's supposed to recognize in that string.
+Below is an example of a parser only understanding a single `$pow` inlinefunc:

 ```python
 from evennia.utils.funcparser import FuncParser